clair3st/learning-journal-basic/README.md

  - *edit.html* - HTML form page you will use to edit an existing entry.
 The title and text of the entry are inputs in this form.

 *style.css* has been prepared for the styling of each of the 4 pages.

+The learning journal is deployed on: https://claires-learning-journal.herokuapp.com/ utilizing Pyramid.